gryzus24/anki-dodawacz/README.md

 ### Custom notes

-You can add our custom notes to Anki if AnkiConnect is installed.<br>
+You can add our custom notes to Anki if Anki-Connect is installed.<br>
 To do that use the `--add-note` command.

 ![image](https://user-images.githubusercontent.com/82805891/147774842-0f5d9e7e-2fca-4a0c-8f8e-ce4c6294a0b5.png)